 Watch Out For: Saying Goodbye to the Old Ways

-“I would say the initial challenge is if you're transitioning from a business that was traditionally face-to-face, to remote, there are certain things that are going to be new, certain things that are going to break, and that's an uncomfortable initial realization.
+“I would say the initial challenge is if you're transitioning from a business that was traditionally face-to-face, to virtual, there are certain things that are going to be new, certain things that are going to break, and that's an uncomfortable initial realization.
 Remember in the beginning it's going to be a work in progress, just learn as quickly as you can.
 It is a strong thing that a lot of businesses that I've seen in my startup portfolio have initially started having trouble with.

 Tip: Create Opportunities for Human Connection